legend-Xbit/anycoder/README.md

 ### How to Deploy

-1. **Login**: Click the "Sign in with Hugging Face" button in the sidebar and authorize with your Hugging Face account
+1. **Login**: Click the "Sign in with Hugging Face" button in the sidebar
+2. **Authorize Permissions**: When the authorization page appears, make sure to grant ALL the requested permissions:
+   - ✅ **read-repos** - Read access to repositories
+   - ✅ **write-repos** - Write access to create repositories
+   - ✅ **manage-repos** - Manage repository settings
+3. **Complete Authorization**: Click "Authorize" to complete the login
-2. **Generate Code**: Generate some HTML code using the AI
+4. **Generate Code**: Generate some HTML code using the AI
-3. **Enter Title**: In the sidebar, enter a title for your space (e.g., "My Todo App")
+5. **Enter Title**: In the sidebar, enter a title for your space (e.g., "My Todo App")
-4. **Deploy**: Click the "🚀 Deploy to Space" button
+6. **Deploy**: Click the "🚀 Deploy to Space" button
-5. **Share**: Get a shareable URL for your deployed application
+7. **Share**: Get a shareable URL for your deployed application

+**Important**: You must grant ALL three permissions during the OAuth authorization process.
+If you only grant partial permissions, deployment will fail.

 **Note**: You need to be logged in with your Hugging Face account to deploy.
 This ensures that:
 - Deployments are created under your own account namespace